python/cpython/Doc/library/os.rst

 .. data:: supports_follow_symlinks

-   An object implementing collections.Set indicating which functions in the :mod:`os` permit use of their *follow_symlinks* parameter.
+   A :class:`~collections.Set` object indicating which functions in the :mod:`os` module permit use of their *follow_symlinks* parameter.
 Different platforms provide different functionality, and an option that might work on one might be unsupported on another.
 For consistency's sakes, functions that support *follow_symlinks* always allow specifying the parameter, but will